Vyvanse Abuse Symptoms and Addiction Treatment

 These statistics reveal that prescription stimulant misuse and abuse is common in the U.S. and that the number of people misusing and abusing stimulants has been increasing in recent years.

-If you or someone you love suffers from problematic Vyvanse abuse, call 1-888-744-0069 to speak to a treatment support specialist about rehabilitation options.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+If you or someone you love suffers from problematic Vyvanse use, please call us free at to speak with a treatment support specialist about rehabilitation options.